 There is no doubt 2020 has been the year that people around the world have started to take the idea of remote working seriously.
 However, even after restrictions ease and people become more confident to venture out into public places, the working from home trend is unlikely to diminish in the near future.
 This is reflected by many large companies like Twitter, Facebook, and Shopify allowing employees to work remotely on a permanent basis.
 In the "new normal", working arrangements can be more flexible so employees may work from home for part of their working hours, and work in the office for the remainder.

 With these new approaches to work taking place on a grand scale, the areas of potential vulnerability have become a larger cybersecurity threat for businesses.
 Cybercriminals have already shown that they are completely devoid of any humanity, with the WHO reporting a fivefold increase in cybercrime in the wake of the pandemic.

 This puts extra pressure on IT departments, who need to deliver IT services to remote locations and be more vigilant concerning the dangers of cybercrime.
-If your business is feeling the strain, an IT support company like EC-MSP is on hand to offer assistance with all technical issues from network security to cloud computing.
+If your business is feeling the strain, an IT support company is on hand to offer assistance with all technical issues from network security to cloud computing.
 Some useful security practices for the home office include the following: